 Eventually, something will go wrong.
 You cannot prevent all negative events, but you can mitigate the damage by reacting to it in a fast and transparent way.
 Apologize.
-Tell the customer you really screwed up, and will do you everything in your power to make sure it will not happen again—preferably stating what concrete changes you plan on making, and then following through with them.
-Refund the customer or provider who experienced the problem, and maybe even provide them with extra credits.
+Tell the customer you made a mistake and will do you everything in your power to make sure it will not happen again.
+Explain the concrete changes you plan on making, and then following through with them.
+Refund the customer or provider who experienced the problem, and maybe even offer them extra credits.

-When the shit hits the fan, you might actually end up better off than when you started: providing a great customer (or provider) experience in such a situation can completely turn a bad situation around and actually improve the reputation of your platform.
+When shit hits the fan, you might actually end up better off than when you started.
+Providing a great customer (or provider) experience in such a situation can turn a bad situation around and improve the reputation of your platform.

 Reduce the risk